September is fall prevention awareness month.

 15 Get help for fall prevention:

-Community agencies such as the YMCA may have senior balance classes.
-Fire stations will sometimes evaluate your home for fall prevention and safety.
+Community agencies such as the YMCA often have senior focused balance classes.
+Some Fire stations will evaluate your home for fall prevention and safety.

-For occasional emails and a few good health printable freebies, subscribe to the CHT email list:
+What has helped you prevent falls?
+For occasional emails and a FREEBIE printable starter pack for senior care organization, subscribe to the CHT email list: